Company: XPO Logistics

 Challenge: To increase confidential shredding capacity

 M & J Bowers wanted to extend its cardboard collection, recycling and export service and put in place plans to grow further.
-Part of the expansion plan involved an upgrade of recycling plant to increase capacity and improve productivity.
+Part of the expansion plan involved an upgrade of the recycling plant to increase capacity and improve productivity.

 A new Presona baler was part of the upgrade.
 This allowed M & J Bowers to extend the material streams being baled and to switch easily between shredded paper baling and cardboard baling as required.